[ courses ]

 Prospective GSR students must contact the Making of the Modern World (MMW) program or ERC Student Affairs unit in early fall quarter to learn about program expectations and obligations to receive departmental approval to become a GSR participant.
 In winter quarter, students enroll in the two-credit Global Preparatory Seminar (ERC 192A) that provides a historical and cultural overview of the country destination to enhance students’ understanding of the context of their service learning.
 ERC 192A also provides an intellectual basis for the development of a research project that students must propose at the end of the term.

-Having completed ERC 192A, students will enroll in the two-credit Global Research Seminar (ERC 192B) for spring term.
-The spring course begins with the service-learning component conducted over spring break when students travel to and participate in an on-site project in the destination country.
-Returning to campus for the start of spring quarter, students begin the research seminar, developing the project proposed at the end of ERC 192A, augmenting the knowledge obtained in ERC 192A and in the on-site cultural encounter with further research to complete their research project.
-At the end of the term, GSR students will present their work to the campus community and faculty.
+Having completed ERC 192A, students have the option to enroll in the two-credit Global Research Seminar (ERC 192B) for spring term.
+Students will then participate in a spring break service option where students travel to and participate in an on-site project in the destination country.
+Returning to campus for the start of spring quarter, students may begin the research seminar, developing the project proposed at the end of ERC 192A, augmenting the knowledge obtained in ERC 192A and in the on-site cultural encounter with further research to complete their research project.